Wellbeing

 - Staff Wellbeing Policy

-- Worry Boxes & Worry Monsters – pupils can post a note with concerns about another pupil or themselves.
-These are emptied daily and any information inside is followed up by the class teacher and/or a senior member of staff.
+Pupils can post a note about worries for themselves or a friend.
+Boxes are checked daily and followed up by the class teacher and/or a senior member of staff. - Pupil self‑referral drop‑in (pupils)

 My Family Coach